 I have only 45 degrees extension!
-No wonder every time I was doing a Power Living yoga class and we came to the arm balance section I felt stuck and frustrated.
+No wonder every time I came to the arm balance section of a class I felt stuck and frustrated.

 I thought it was tight hips preventing me from getting near to the postures.
 Often I couldn’t even get my hands on the group in the right set-up.
 But it wasn’t tight hips – it was poor wrist extension.

 And the entry pose for Bikram Ustrasana!
 My nemesis of the entire Bikram series.
 You’re asked to bring your hands on to your hips, fingers facing up and bring your elbows together, opening the chest up and bending back.